djangofan/jmeter-ibm-mq9/README.md

 ## Setup MQ Service Script

 A bash script to start the default MQ.
 This is not persistent but it can be configured to be persistent.
+This command might need a tweak of the --volume option in order to work on Windows.

 ```
 #!/bin/bash
 ## version is 9.1.2.0 at time of this documentation
 docker run \
+  --name mqdemo \
   --env LICENSE=accept \
   --env MQ_QMGR_NAME=QM1 \
   --env MQ_ENABLE_METRICS=true \